 Admission is granted in one of the following categories based on the qualifications and educational objectives of the applicant:

-Certification or Endorsements Admission is granted to education students seeking professional teacher certification, professional development, or endorsements but not wishing to pursue a master’s degree.
-Students must meet all admission requirements of the School of Education and the Office of Graduate Education.
+- Certification or Endorsements Admission is granted to education students seeking professional teacher certification, professional development, or endorsements but not wishing to pursue a master’s degree.
+Students must meet all admission requirements of the School of Education, Leadership and Public Service and the Office of Graduate Education.
 Admission for certification or endorsement does not assure subsequent admission to a degree program.
 A student who wishes to later apply for regular admission to a degree program must complete a degree-seeking application or file a Request for Change of Curriculum form with the Office of Graduate Education for review by the appropriate department.
 All admission requirements of the school and the Office of Graduate Education also must be met.